Gas and Electricity Bills Explained

 The average UK energy customer admits to finding gas & electricity bills overly complicated and, as consumers, we are becoming increasingly disengaged with the energy industry.
 In response to this perception, the energy industry watchdog Ofgem has embarked on a mission to simplify the energy market to improve consumer engagement.

-The most common point of contact many consumers have with their energy supplier is through their bills.
+The most common point of contact many consumers have with their energy supplier is through their gas and electric bills.
 Energy suppliers use this limited space to portray a lot of important information that could be used to help you save money.
 This is why as consumers it is important that we properly understand how our energy bills are broken down.

 To help you better understand your energy bill, we have provided a walk through, indicating what information you can use to your advantage and where to find it.
+Use this guide as an energy bill comparison, to get a better understanding of your usage.

 - Contact details for your energy supplier - This is where your supplier will list their contact details.
 It is good practice to keep these details to hand in case you need to query any discrepancies with your supplier.